ayush5harma/PixelFeatureDrops/README.md

 ## Instructions:
-Check the security patch level of the aforementioned custom ROMs and flash the corresponding module zip from release section via magisk.
+- Check the security patch level of the aforementioned custom ROMs and flash the corresponding module zip from release section via magisk.
+- Turn on magisk hide and hide for Google PlayServices, Playstore, Google Service Framework and Carrier Services.
+Besides also hide magisk manager.

+## Instructions for Edxposed Users:
+- Use the latest Edxposed build with AppList mode enabled and blacklist Google PlayServices, Playstore, Google Service Framework and Carrier Services
+- Turn on riru hide mechanism by creating empty file *enable_hide* inside /data/adb/riru and reboot.
+Use riru apk to cross-check if hide is enabled.
+- Reboot